Gym attendance usually declines during winter. Can fitness club owners save on energy costs during this time?

 This is where a bit of data analysis can pay dividends.
 Look back at attendance levels in previous winter months and see if any patterns emerge.
 If there was a two-week period in December when only a tiny percentage of members used the gym late at night, write it into your terms and conditions that you reserve the right to close early in off-peak periods.

 As there will be fewer people attending the gym, the need for air conditioning will lessen too.
 While you don’t want to roast your gym members, if it is possible, open a window as opposed to turning on the air conditioning.

-Turn Off Music and Televisions
+6. Turn Off Music and Televisions

 One of the first things you notice when you enter a gym is the loud music pumping through the entire vicinity, however if the numbers are low, turn the music off, as most people listen to music through their personal headphones anyway.

 The centrepiece of many modern gyms is a dozen luxury plasma screen TVs proudly mounted above the equipment, providing some entertainment for people during their workouts.
-Ensure that you are not wasting unnecessary energy by having these TVs switched off at the wall as opposed to on standby.
+Ensure that you are not wasting unnecessary energy by having these TVs switched off at the wall as opposed to leaving them on standby.

-While some of these tips may seem a little pedantic, they really could help you to save money over the sparse Christmas period, allowing you to concentrate your finances on the inevitable flurry of activity in January.
+Whilst some of these tips may seem a little pedantic, they really could help you to save money over the sparse Christmas period, allowing you to concentrate your finances on the inevitable flurry of activity in January.

-If you are concerned about your business electricity consumption and want to see if you could save money anywhere else, why not consultant one of our expert advisors today and see whether you could save?
+If you are concerned about your business electricity consumption and want to see if you could save money anywhere else, why not consult one of our expert advisors today and see whether you could save?